Azure has five types of storage: Blobs, Files, Disks, Tables and Queues. See how they work

-If you see “Hot” or “Cool” in the resource name, it means that the charge is associated with Blob Storage Accounts.
-For example, when you see “Standard IO – Cool Block Blob (GB)” in your bill, it means that you are using and being charged for Blob Storage Accounts, while “Standard IO – Block Blob (GB)” is the meter associated with use of Block Blobs in general-purpose storage accounts.
+If you see “Hot”, “Cool” or “Archive” in the resource name, it means that the charge is associated with blob storage accounts.
+For example, when you see “Standard IO – Cool Block Blob (GB)” in your bill, it means that you are using and being charged for blob storage accounts, while “Standard IO – Block Blob (GB)” is the meter associated with use of block blobs in general-purpose storage accounts.

-When you create a Blob Storage Account, you can set the access tier of a blob as Hot, Cool or Archive.
+In blob storage accounts, you can set the access tier of a blob as Hot, Cool or Archive.
 Storage GB pricing increases from Archive to Cool to Hot tiers, and cost of accessing data increases from Hot to Cool to Archive tiers.
-The Archive and Cool tiers should be used for data that is not frequently accessed, and has lower availability SLA requirements.
-If you don’t know the access pattern for your data, we recommend that you start with the Hot tier for at least a month, and then determine whether you can save costs by moving to Cool storage based on your actual usage.
-See the example below.
+The Archive and Cool tiers should be used for rarely and infrequently accessed data respectively, with lower availability SLA requirements.
+If you don’t know the access pattern for your data, we recommend that you start with the Hot tier for at least a month, and then determine whether you can save costs by moving to Cool and Archive storage based on your actual usage.